The Problem The Sleeve How It Works The Founder Who It's For Specs & Roadmap Blog Join Waitlist & Give Feedback

 On the Beam.
 30 Seconds to Go.

 The sleeve detects your EDA spiking and EMG tension climbing above your baseline.
-You feel a brief cool pulse on your wrist, the cue you've trained with for weeks.
+You feel a brief warm pulse on your wrist, the cue you've trained with for weeks.

 Your nervous system knows what it means.
 You exhale.
 Shoulders drop.
 Tension releases.
 Your body does exactly what it's practiced ten thousand times.